ChadiEch/tasket-backend/README.md

-# TaskFlow Backend API
+# TaskFlow Backend API (Backend-only)

-A comprehensive Node.js backend API for the TaskFlow task management system built with Express.js, PostgreSQL, Sequelize ORM, and Socket.IO for real-time features.
+A comprehensive Node.js backend API for the TaskFlow task management system.
+This is a backend-only API built with Express.js, PostgreSQL, Sequelize ORM, and Socket.IO for real-time features.
+The frontend should be served separately.

 ## 🚀 Features